 Peacock Printmakers

-Aberdeen based Peacock Printmakers was established in 1974 by a group of artists, led by Arthur Watson.
-Other artists who have been associated with this body include Sandy Cheyne, Barry McGlashan, Beth Fisher, Ian Fleming (one time Chairman), Andrew Dewar, Lennox Dunbar and Callum Innes.
+Aberdeen-based Peacock Printmakers was established in 1974 by a group of artists, led by Arthur Watson.
+Other artists associated with this body include Sandy Cheyne, Barry McGlashan, Beth Fisher, Ian Fleming (one-time Chairman), Andrew Dewar, Lennox Dunbar, and Callum Innes.
 The founders' idea was to make available a resource in the city for the execution of fine prints and printmaking in general.
-After much searching an old workshop was found in the centre of Aberdeen and leased from the Trustees of St. Andrew’s Cathedral and with a grant of nearly £3000 from the Scottish Arts Council, Peacock was underway.
-For the rest of the decade the organization thrived and soon outgrew its premises.
-The church landlord’s came to the rescue with offer of the existing under used church hall and thus Peacock expanded into two buildings.
-Also about this time discussions began with the local firm of Artspace Galleries who were interested in moving their Gallery into Peacock’s original studio.
+After much searching, an old workshop was found in the centre of Aberdeen and leased from the Trustees of St. Andrew's Cathedral, and with a grant of nearly £3000 from the Scottish Arts Council, Peacock was underway.
+For the rest of the decade, the organisation thrived and soon outgrew its premises.
+The church landlords came to the rescue with an offer of the existing underused church hall, and thus Peacock expanded into two buildings.
+Also, around this time, discussions began with the local firm of Artspace Galleries, which was interested in moving its Gallery into Peacock's original studio.
 A physical merger was planned and was successful.
-Peacock Visual Arts as it was renamed in 2001 had developed into a professional organisation with some of the most impressive printmaking facilities in Scotland and has attracted many British artists to its studios.
-Over the years Peacock Visual Arts has attracted many artists to work in its lively and busy workshop.
-The outcome has been a continuous and steady stream of exciting and high quality innovative work.
-Artists still produce first class fine art prints at Peacock but are also as likely to be using video, photography or digital imaging.
+Peacock Visual Arts, as it was renamed in 2001, has developed into a professional organisation with some of the most impressive printmaking facilities in Scotland and has attracted many British artists to its studios.
+Over the years, Peacock Visual Arts has attracted many artists to its lively, busy workshop.
+The outcome has been a continuous, steady stream of exciting, high-quality, innovative work.
+Artists still produce first-class fine art prints at Peacock, but are also as likely to use video, photography, or digital imaging.